 Name:

 Address and/or Res idents Association:

 Received: 18 August 2023

-amenity societies have , all of whom own flats at plication vehemently.
+amenity societies have , all of whom own flats at polication vehemently.
 First of all, I note that no his contentious licensing proposal.
-Nor for that its received.
+Nor for that is received.

-many residents are a applicant's attitude is required to all stakeh would see a further d broad on holiday.
-All in very much to hope to olders, and primarily th liminution in their amen mercial elements aroul out during the peak summer holiday season, when all, one is left with the impression that the get it through without the due consultation process he residents, who were this application to go through hities.
-To be clear, this is an office and residential and the immediate vicinity are either offices, retail
+many residents are a applicant's attitude is required to all stakeh would see a further d building and the com I also note that this proposal has been put out during the peak summer holiday season, when many residents are abroad on holiday.
+All in all, one is left with the impression that the applicant's attitude is very much to hope to get it through without the due consultation process required to all stakeholders, and primarily the residents, who were this application to go through would see a further diminution in their amenities.
+To be clear, this is an office and residential building and the commercial elements around the immediate vicinity are either offices, retail mainly and some restaurants.

 Carlos Place is predominately a residential enclave and the continuous imposition to turn the area into a mini Soho, with late night músic, late night alcohol licenses and all the associated anti social and destructive fail out that this entails to the local community, is detracting against the sensitive balance that has historically been at the bequest of Mayfair, its residents and its commercial operators.
 This operator is clearly trying to fundamentally change the area to an entertainment late night offering first and foremost, with associated residential thereafter.
 That they have not consulted with us and our fellow residents and amenity groups, is not a surprise when one sees their proposed application.

-music only curtailed runk from 10am to 1am Monday to Saturday and !
-The Licensee should be turned down and be told to l.
+We could have music playing and alcohol drunk from 10am to 1am Monday to Saturday and music only curtailed on Sunday to 11.30pm!
+The Licensee should be turned down and be told to come back with a new considerate proposal.

 Name:

 Address and/or Res idents Association:

-iveceiveu.
-18 August 2023